 A full description of how the [inspect state] field works is given below under the heading "Stateful Inspection".

-15.3 Specifying IP Addresses and Ranges ip-range = "all" | "from" ip-object "to" ip-object [ flags ] [ icmp ]
+13.3 Specifying IP Addresses and Ranges

 The ip-range field of a firewall script rule identifies the IP address or range of addresses to which the rule applies.
 The syntax for specifying an IP address range is: